Chandi Devi Temple, Haridwar: Chandi Devi

 Goddess Chandi also known as Chandika is the presiding deity of the temple.
 The story of the origin of Chandika is as follows: Long time ago, the demon kings Shumbha and Nishumbha had captured the kingdom of the god-king of heaven - Indra and thrown the gods from Swarga (heaven).
 After intense prayers by the gods, a goddess emerged from Parvati.
 An exceptionally beautiful woman and amazed by her beauty, Shumbha desired to marry her.
 On being refused, Shumbha sent his demon chiefs Chanda and Munda to kill her.
 They were killed by goddess Chamunda who originated out of Chandika's anger.
 Shumbha and Nishumbha then collectively tried to kill Chandika but were instead slain by the goddess.
 Thereafter, Chandika is said to have rested for a short while at the top of Neel Parvat and later a temple was built here to testify the legend.
 Also, the two peaks located in the mountain range are called Shumbha and Nishumbha.

+History

+Skanda Purana mentions a legend, in which Chanda-Munda, the Army Chief of a local Demon Kings Shumbha and Nishumbha were killed by goddess Chandi here, after which the place got the name, Chandi Devi.
+It is believed that the main statue was established by the Adi Shankaracharya in the 8th century CE.

+According to local legend the land ownership to temple management was given by Mughal emperor Akbar when he had visited Hardwar.
+According to legend, he wanted to take the Goddess’s idol but could not do so and it was during this time that he got a divine message to stop the exercise and do something for the shrine.
+He immediately handed over the entire track of land to the temple.
+The present structure was constructed in 1929 CE by the king of Kashmir, Suchat Singh.